PurrProof/ethernaut-solved/README.md

 - attacker contract should have no payable receive/fallback functions
 - send prize + 1 value from attacker contract to target contract

+### 11. Reentrance

+- in single tx: donate amount, withdraw amount, re-enter target in receive() and withdraw(1), causing underflow of attacker balance in mapping
+- deplete target balance in same(or another) tx by calling target.withdraw(target.balance)